 Urban heat island reduction

-Integrated Solutions for FEWS Management in LOS ANGELES
+Integrated Solutions for FEWS Management at UCLA and in LOS ANGELES

 Problem statement: Promoting thinking and research across disciplines is critical to addressing today’s pressing sustainability challenges.
-Despite a wide-spread recognition of the value of interdisciplinary work, academic research remains largely divided by departments or centers.
-To address this issue, several universities, including UCLA established Grand Challenge Programs to focus a broad range of faculty participants toward solving major societal problems.
-These efforts require effective communication among scientists of different disciplines and between the scientific community and government officials and the general public.
-For UCLA and the city of LA, achieving sustainability will require new and interdisciplinary quantitative characterization of the INFEWS systems for which information is currently lacking regarding flows of food, energy and water.
+UCLA established a Sustainable Grand Challenge Program focusing on UCLA and the greater Los Angeles area aiming to focus campus participation and innovation toward solving major societal problems.
+For UCLA and the city of LA, achieving sustainability will require new and interdisciplinary quantitative characterization of the flows of food, energy and water for which information is currently lacking.